#05 Next session

 A meditation center and Dhamma garden for those seeking quiet, learning, and shared merit under the shelter of the Buddha's teaching.

-Those Who Built This Place
+Those Who Shaped This Place

 Phra Phawin Dhammavuḍḍho (Luangphi Win) is the monk who leads meditation practice, oversees religious activities, and teaches meditation at Bhāvanārām.
 His aspiration is to share the Dhamma of the Buddha with everyone interested in practice.